 Mistletoe Emperor Moth

-This Caterpillar is dark green or brown, with dark tubercles (scoli) each with a white hair with a flattened tip.
+Later instars can become orange, with dark scoli, each with a white hair with a flattened tip.
+Final instars are dark green or brown.

-The caterpillars pupate together in tough oval cocoons on the main stem of their foodplant.
+The caterpillars often pupate in a communal cluster of cocoons on the main stem of their foodplant or any neaby stationary object.

 The adult moth is rusty brown with wrinkled wingtips, a single brown eyespot in the middle of each wing, and has a black submarginal band on each wing, and a black costa to each forewing.
 The moth has a wingspan up to 14 cms.